-Mercerisation – a finishing process
+Mercerization – a finishing process

-Our “Business light" socks, Funky Socks and knee-high socks consist mainly of mercerised cotton – also known as Fil d’Ecosse.
+Our Business Light socks, Funky Socks and knee socks contain a significant proportion of mercerized cotton – also known as “Fil d’Ecosse”.

 Less weight – better properties